-View video and slides this session (APTA members only)
+View slides this session (APTA members only)

 This webinar was held by The National Transit Institute, in collaboration with the American Public Transportation Association, these two organizations developed the following webinar based on TCRP Report 162.
 This report provided a guidebook that addressed contemporary issues in workforce development including recruitment, retention, training, professional capacity building, and public transportation image management.
 This webinar addressed the leading reasons for why the viewer would want or need to understand the importance of workforce sustainability and how workplace stability influences his or her status within the company.

 This webinar program opens with an executive summary addressing questions top leaders ask in how to find, recruit, develop and retain top talent.
 The executive summary segment, including Q&A, will focus on four key workforce areas; strategies, metrics, benchmarking, and image building.

 The second part of the webinar dives into the details where it showcases the actual TCRP Report 162 and its various case studies, findings, recommendations, models and action plans for those directly involved in attracting, recruiting and retaining our workforce.
 A Q&A segment concludes the second part.

 Dr. Candace E. Blair Cronin